dionjwa/flambe-nodejs/README.md

 	npm install source-map-support
 	haxe build.hxml
 	node haxe.js

+You will see some images created in the terminal.
+These images are the result of different rendering operations.

 If everything worked you'll have a 'frames' folder in the current directory with some of the frames rendered.
 The control over what to render is in src/flambe/demo/NodeRendering.hx